A guide to our resolution service

 • Invoices/receipts are proof of work done and should include a breakdown of the work carried out for the money

-• Estimates are also good evidence and if detailed, can help to apportion cost to the tenant
+• Estimates are also good evidence and if detailed, can help to apportion reasonable costs to the tenant

-• Written communications – such as emails and contractors’ reports
+• Written communications – such as emails Whatsapp messages (with dates) and contractors’ reports

 How should you send us your evidence?

-We would always recommend uploading your evidence online as it is the quickest and surest way of making sure we receive it and there are no additional paperwork or postage costs involved.
-However, please note that 20MB is the largest single file that can be uploaded, so you may need to break down the files into the right size to send to us.
+We would always recommend uploading your evidence to our online portal, as it is the quickest and surest way of making sure we receive it and there are no additional paperwork or postage costs involved.

-While most people choose to upload evidence online, we recognise that some still choose to send evidence to us by post and for these cases, the following rules will apply:
+While our and most peoples preference is to upload evidence online, we recognise that some people still choose to send evidence to us by post and for these cases, the following rules will apply:

-• The cost of preparing and submitting your evidence to us, including postage, must be paid for by you
+• The cost of preparing and sending your evidence to us, including postage, must be paid for by you

 • If we receive no instruction at the time of receiving your evidence, we reserve the right to destroy it